KDE/digikam-doc/getting_started/installation.rst

 .. note::

-    Bundles with **-debug** in the file-name include `debug symbols <https://en.wikipedia.org/wiki/Debug_symbol>`_ to catch debugger traces when the application stops working.
-These debug files are large but they can will help developers find and fix coding errors.
+    Bundles with **-debug** in the file-name include `debug symbols <https://en.wikipedia.org/wiki/Debug_symbol>`_ that allow developers to interpret debugger traces when the application stops working.
+The bundles that include debug symbols are large, but they can will help developers find and fix coding errors.
 See the :ref:`Get Involved <get_involved>` section for details.

 Minimum System Requirements
 ---------------------------